-THE SACE: Personal Learning Plan (PLP)
+THE SACE: Exploring Identities and Futures (EIF)

-Personal Learning Plan (PLP) - What is it?
+EIF - What is it?

-The Personal Learning Plan is a compulsory SACE subject, undertaken at Gleeson College in Year 10.
+The Exploring Identities and Futures (EIF) is a compulsory SACE subject, undertaken at Gleeson College in Year 10.
 Students will consider their aspirations and research reliable career information to help them make appropriate subject choices and map out their future.
 Students will work towards goals they need to achieve as they progress through school towards work, training or further study.

-The Personal Learning Plan will help students:
+The EIF will help students:

-- identify and research career paths and options (including further education, training and work) - · choose appropriate SACE subjects and courses based on plans for future work and study - consider and access subjects and courses available in and beyond school - review their strengths and areas they need to work on, including literacy, numeracy and information and communication technology (ICT) skills - · gain skills for future employment - · identify goals and plans for improvement - review and adjust plans to achieve goals
+- identify and research career paths and options (including further education, training and work) - choose appropriate SACE subjects and courses based on plans for future work and study - · consider and access subjects and courses available in and beyond school - review their strengths and develop a range of SACE capabilities, including literacy, numeracy, and information and communication technology (ICT) - · gain skills for future employment - identify goals and develop strategies to achieve them - collaborate with others to refine strategies for achieving goals - reflect on capability development and progress towards achieving goals

-The Personal Learning Plan will contribute 10 credits towards the SACE (Refer to the Year 10 subject outlines for more details related to the PLP course).
+The Exploring Identities and Futures (EIF) will contribute 10 credits towards the SACE (Refer to the Year 10 subject outlines for more details related to the PLP course).

-Students must achieve a C grade or better in their study of the Personal Learning Plan (PLP) - a compulsory component of the SACE.
+Students must achieve a C grade or better in their study of the Exploring Identities and Futures (EIF) - a compulsory component of the SACE.